XRBench: An Extended Reality (XR) Machine Learning Benchmark Suite for the Metaverse: Workload Characteristics

 \textit{Static vs. Dynamic: }In addition to the model organization style, the model execution graph can be static or dynamic depending on the unit pipelines defined for a workload.
 For example, as shown in~\autoref{fig:Overview}, hand tracking can be deactivated if the hand detection model detects no hand.

-In recent applications that encompass extended reality, we can observe dynamic and real-time cascon-MMMT style workloads~\cite{kwon2021heterogeneous}, which represent some of the most complicated ML inference workloads today.
-Although such dynamic and real-time cascon-MMMT style workloads are emerging, we lack a benchmark suite for dynamic cascon-MMMT workloads.
-Consequently, there is no deep understanding of the features and challenges from dynamic cascon-MMMT.
-Next, we focus on dynamic cascon-MMMT's features and challenges.
+In recent applications that encompass extended reality, we can observe dynamic and real-time cascon-\abbrvWorkload{} style workloads~\cite{kwon2021heterogeneous}, which represent some of the most complicated ML inference workloads today.
+Although such dynamic and real-time cascon-\abbrvWorkload{} style workloads are emerging, we lack a benchmark suite for dynamic cascon-\abbrvWorkload{} workloads.
+Consequently, there has been no deep understanding of the features and challenges from dynamic cascon-\abbrvWorkload{}, which we discuss next.